With-the-Ranks/wtr-docs/docs/spoke-admin/van_list_loading.md

 -------------------------------

 Using the version (or
-*fork*) of Spoke specific to Politics Rewired, you are able to load **saved lists****from VAN** directly into texting campaigns.
+*fork*) of Spoke specific to With the Ranks, you are able to load **saved lists****from VAN** directly into texting campaigns.
 This is done through a [VAN integration](https://help.ngpvan.com/van/s/article/2969508-requesting-and-approving-api-keys).

 Set up VAN for Spoke integration